Living at Harding

 • Storage: Closets have storage above the hanging area.
 There is a free-standing chest of drawers for each resident.
 All furniture is stained a light cherry color.

 • Furniture: Each resident will have a movable standard twin bed.
 They can be bunked or raised to various heights (up to about 29 inches off the floor).
-Each resident also has a movable study desk and chair.
+Each resident also has a movable study desk, chair, and a three-drawer chest.

 • Windows: There are a variety of sizes of windows (most rooms have two tall ones) so most conventional tension rods would work and be a good choice for window treatments.
 Each window has a blind in place.